Quasiperiodic nondipole ionization dynamics in the x-ray stabilization regime: Conclusion

 In the nondipole case the ionization yield oscillation is a result of a more complex dynamics.
 The key point is the periodic slow oscillation along the laser propagation direction, which arises due to the competition between the laser induced drift and the Coulomb attraction.
 This slow oscillation brings about the varying average energy after the interaction and varying CMT, which finally results in the periodic variation of the ionization yield depending on the interaction time.
 We have estimated the scaling of the oscillation period and the threshold intensity when the drift dominates the ionization.

 While in the nondipole regime, still the dynamic interference existed, however with the diminished role, the significant part of ionization emerges due to the asymmetric Coulomb momentum transfer to the electron wave packet during the continuum dynamics dominated by the nondipole drift.
 At first sight it seems the larger the nondipole drift, the larger is the asymmetry, and the larger should be the CMT.
 However, this picture overlooks the long term role of the Coulomb field for the electron dynamics in the continuum.
 Owing to the Coulomb field the electron wave packet features slow oscillations along with the nondipole drift.
-During turning points of this Coulomb orbiting the electron wave packet slows down acquiring a large CMT, which results in increasing the anomalous lobe in PMD and in the total ionization yield.
+During turning points of this Coulomb orbiting the electron slows down and stay a long time close to the core, acquiring a large CMT, which results in increasing the anomalous lobe in PMD and in the total ionization yield.
 This happens periodically when the duration of the laser pulse matches the multiples of the Coulomb orbiting period.

+{ The considered effect of the ionization yield oscillation is quantitatively dependent on the laser pulse shape.
+It is more regular in trapezoidal laser pulses, and has irregularities in the randomly distorted Gaussian pulses.
+However, the underlying physical origin remains the same. }

 We have investigated also the absorbed photon momentum partition between the photoelectron and ion during the ionization in the nondipole stabilization regime.
 There are two characteristic features to underline.
 Firstly, the momentum partition is very different for the ZEP and ATI peaks.
 Secondly, the large Coulomb effect results in the ZEP photoelectron final average momentum being opposite to the laser propagation direction at large $a_0$, which however is reverted when $a_0\ll 1$.